fmease/rruxwry/README.md

 Usage: rruxwry <COMMAND>

 Commands:
-  build  Compile the given crate with rustc doc    Document the given crate with rustdoc help   Print this message or the help of the given subcommand(s)
+  build   Compile the given crate with rustc clippy  Check the given crate with Clippy doc     Document the given crate with rustdoc help    Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help